mohebifar/telegram-vanilla-client/README.md

 - Added audio player controls ont the top of the chat view
 - Full support for deleting messages in chat (delete for all and delete for me)
 - Significantly improved performance of the app by fixing a memory leak issue causing the app getting slower over time after opening more chats or loading too many animated stickers
+- Sticker set preview modal when clicking on an sticker in chat
+- Pin/Unpin dialogs
+- Handle Pin/Unpin updates properly

 ### Minor updates